karaposu/p253v1_example/README.md

 	//-All you need to change is initialization key in receiving side

 	//-initialization key is a list of numbers which encodes the type and order and meaning of each 8bit data in a package

-	//-Once initialization key is known receiving side will know which value in package correcponds to what.
+	//-Once initialization key is known, receiving side will know which value in package correcponds to what.

 	//-Packages send via COBS